zilliztech/zdoc/docs/tutorials/data/search-query-get/filtering/filtering-templating.md

 Here, `{age}` and `{city}` are placeholders that will be replaced with the actual values in `filter_params` when the query is executed.

-Using filter expression templating in Milvus has several key advantages:
+Using filter expression templating in Zilliz Cloud has several key advantages:

 - **Reduced Parsing Time**: By replacing large or complex filter expressions with placeholders, the system spends less time parsing and processing the filter.